bednarzk/power-outages-analysis/README.md

 | ASCC          |                14273 |
 | FRCC, SERC    |                  nan |

 It appears that there is some variation in the average number of customers affected per outage based on the NERC.REGION.
-Region HI has the highest average, although this region has had less than 5 total outages, so this may not be a large enough sample size to compare to other regions.
+Region HI has the highest average, although this region has had less than 5 total outages, so this may not be a large enough sample size to fairly compare to other regions.
 Regions FRCC, ECAR, and TRE also had an average of over 200,000 customers affected.
 Regions MRO, PR, and ASCC are among the smallest average number of customers affected.
 Interestingly, region FRCC, SERC has no data on the number of customers affected.

 ## Imputation